Kingsley-Cheng/Kingsley-Cheng/README.md

 ## I'm

-- 🔭 I’m currently studying in UCAS
+- 🔭 I’m currently working in ICBC

-- 🌱 I’m currently learning Computer Science and Mathematics
+- 🌱 I’m currently learning Data Analyzing and Sofware Developing

 - 😄 I love: reading, travelling, photography

 - ❓ Ask me about anything related to My Projects and Deep Learning

-- 📫 How to reach me: chengzijie@amss.ac.cn
+- 📫 How to reach me: chengzijie2021@outlook.com

 - 🤔 You may like My [Blog](https://www.zhihu.com/people/kingsley-cheng-66)